txwizard/WizardWrx_NET_API/DiagnosticInfo/README.txt

 WizardWrx DiagnosticInfo ReadMe

-The purpose of this class library is to provide other libraries and assemblies with information about caling routines that is gathered at compile time, avoiding Reflection overhead at runtime.
+The purpose of this class library is to provide other libraries and assemblies with information about calling routines that is gathered at compile time, avoiding Reflection overhead at runtime.

 To maximize compatibility with client code, the library targets version 4.5 of